rtsmith134/device-locator/README.md

 Can I contribute to this app?
 -----------------------------

 Of course!
-Please just fork the repository, implement your changes and [let me know](mailto:play@bitfire.at).
+Just fork the repository, implement your changes and [let me know](mailto:play@bitfire.at?subject=Device%20Locator). **Please do not send bug reports or feature requests.**

+If you want to maintain or work on this project, let me also know – I'll happily give you write access or hand it over to you.